DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-09-new-course-wizard-iteration-9-apr.md

 ---
-title: New course wizard – Iteration 9 April
+title: New course wizard – 9 April iteration
 description: Bring the wizard in line with changes made to the Google Form.
 ---
 Bring the wizard in line with changes made to the Google Form: